 To top it all off, cycling doesn’t just benefit the cyclists, but also society as a whole.
 According to the Worldwatch Institute, a four-mile bike trip keeps 15 pounds of pollutants out of the air.
 Cycling has a positive economic effect as well.
 Denmark’s capital, Copenhagen, saves $357 million a year in healthcare costs because 80 percent of its population bikes to work even in harsh weather, as reported by the city’s Bicycle Account.
 Copenhagen isn’t the only place with tough winter riders.

 This winter, there were only three or four days when I thought the weather would get the best of me as a cyclist.
 It takes more than sheer cold to get motivated riders off the streets.
 A thick jacket, hat, scarf, and gloves quickly solve that problem.
 And if that doesn’t keep you warm, the body heat generated from physical activity does.
 If snow is falling in thick bricks and the plows are nowhere to be found, riding the bus and walking remain decent options.

 I’ve heard many times the saying that one never forgets how to ride a bicycle—though I’m not sure I believe it.
 My re-introduction to biking, a little more than two years ago now, tested my patience more than anything.
 Still, you can always come back.
 I’m grateful that I did.

-Krislyn Placide is a student at Northwestern University and an intern with the Center for a New American Dream.
+Krislyn Placide is a student at Northwestern University and an intern with New Dream.